 16. STUÐLAGIL CANYON

-Rising on either side of a river that changes color with the seasons, Stuðlagil is a steep-sided narrow canyon that has become an Instagram favorite.
-Perfectly vertical columns eventually twist to gnarled shapes pointing down the river.
+Stuðlagil is a steep-sided, narrow canyon that has become an Instagram favourite.
+Perfectly vertical columns twist to gnarled shapes pointing down the river.

 Stuðlagil Canyon is in the Jokuldalur Valley in eastern Iceland.
-It’s 70 kilometers (43 miles) from the town of Egilsstaðir and 140 kilometers (87 miles) from the popular tourist destination of Myvatn
+It’s 70 kilometres (43 miles) from the town of Egilsstaðir and 140 kilometres (87 miles) from the popular tourist destination of Myvatn

 NORTHERN ICELAND